Credshields/solidity-scanner-docs/documentation/report.md

 # Verfied Reports

 A verified report constitutes a verification assertion highlighting false positives identified by the external team within the automated report.
 It is important to note that a verified report should not be confused with a manual audit report.

+# Step 3: Explore Published Reports.

+You can see the history of the Published Reports for different Scans here.
+Once you have submitted a request for publishing your report, you can see the report here, along with the status of your request.

+Once your request is approved, you can view your report here and also copy the Public URL of your report from here.

 # Step 4: Download Report.